 3.3 Strengths, Weaknesses, Opportunities and Threats (SWOT) Analysis

-The SWOT analysis is used to determine and define the strengths, weaknesses, opportunities and threats in both the internal and external environment within which the merSETA operates.
+As stated, the AA Annual Review included a SWOT analysis to determine and define the strengths, weaknesses, opportunities and threats in both the internal and external environment within which the merSETA operates.
 Table 3 summarises the SWOT analysis.